noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

 - gas: the cost of executing transactions on the EVM.
 - Wei: smaller denomination of Ether, 1 ether === 10^18 Wei
 - Gwei: gigga wei, 6 billion wei
+- clients: different ways to interact with the ethereum blockchain
+  - geth: go ethereum
+  - ethereumjs: javascript client
+  - bunch of others as well

 ## solidity